 When it comes to raising chickens, there are a few terms that you should become familiar with.
 Apart from the terms hen and rooster, there are also the terms cockerels and pullets.
 While these terms refer to different birds, they are all chickens.

 What is Vent Sexing?

 Performing vent sexing incorrectly can lead to the death of a baby chicken.
-In order to properly vent sex, and expertly trained professional will gently squeeze the baby chick, causing it to defecate and also open a vent.
+In order to properly vent sex, an expertly trained professional will gently squeeze the baby chick, causing it to defecate and open a vent.

 What is Feather Sexing?

 However, male chicks will have longer tail feathers.
 Comparing the lengths of the feathers could help someone determine whether or not they have a hen or a rooster chick.

 What are Auto-Sexed Breeds?